 This game was created for our Sound Design Task.
 Armand had the original idea which I joined in on, and Patrick made the unity prototype.
 I only adjusted some scripts for more varied audio file playback, and I did the sound design for the street performer (top left corner) and the market (bottom right corner) locations.

 Warriors and Serfs is a 3D real-time city-building / strategy game for PC with a focus on building a settlement with a functioning economy, set in the medieval era.

 Warriors and Serfs puts you in the place of a Count in the medieval times.
 Your king has given you the task to build a new settlement and defeat his enemies, so you set out with a few loyal servants and materials to do as he commands.
 Warriors and Serfs allows you to gather a multitude of different resources and refine them into food, building materials and weapons.
 Every item exists physically and can be transported by your ever-diligent Serfs to construction sites, the weapon smiths, or the warehouse.
 Therefore the placement of your buildings is a major factor in the effectiveness of your economy.
-Combat was planned, but not implemented into the game, instead the goal is to accumulate enough resources to construct the Palace Building.
+The goal is to accumulate enough resources to construct the Palace Building.